How Do You Draw Accurate Trendlines?

 How Do You Calculate Position Size for Trendline Trades?

-Example: a $10,000 account risking 2% means $200 max loss.
+Example: $10,000 account risking 2% means $200 max loss.
 If your stop is 50 pips, size the position so 50 pips equals $200.
+Math first, conviction second.

 What Profit Targets Work Best for Trendline Trades?